Ashley0324/CASA0018---Deep-Learning-for-Sensor-Networks/Assessment/Report/README.md

 8. D. Grattarola and C. Alippi, "Graph Neural Networks in TensorFlow and Keras with Spektral [Application Notes]," in IEEE Computational Intelligence Magazine, vol. 16, no. 1, pp. 99-106, Feb.
 2021, doi: 10.1109/MCI.2020.3039072.
 9. E. Cengıl and A. Çinar, "Multiple Classification of Flower Images Using Transfer Learning," 2019 International Artificial Intelligence and Data Processing Symposium (IDAP), 2019, pp. 1-6, doi: 10.1109/IDAP.2019.8875953.
 10. Goodfellow, I., Bengio, Y., & Courville, A. (2016).
 Deep learning.
 MIT press
+11. Hawkins, D. M. (2004).
+The problem of overfitting.
+Journal of chemical information and computer sciences, 44(1), 1-12.

 ----